armada-ths/ais/docs/README.md

 The web-server will setup everything and connect itself to a postgis database.
 The server will listen for code changes, and restart itself thereafter (that is, you don't need to run this command after every change you make).
 If everything went right you see the output:

-> `ais-web-1  | Starting development server at http://0.0.0.0:3000/`

 #### Migrate the database and create a super user

 The database will not be up to date with the latest migrations.
 Run `./init-dev-environment.sh` to both migrate the database and to create a super user.
 The super user setup will guide you through giving the super user a name, email, and password.
 Enter whatever you feel is appropriate for your local development experience.
 If you only want to migrate the database, and not create a super user, simply exit the program using `ctrl+c` when it prompts you for the username for the super user.
+The server must be running in order to run this command.

+> `ais-web-1  | Starting development server at http://0.0.0.0:3000/`

-#### Developing the dashboard
+#### Accessing the local server

+After setting up the AIS with Docker, you can access it in a web browser with the address `http://localhost:3000`

+## Dashboard

+### Development

 The dashboard is where initial and final registration is made, as well as lunch tickets creation, exhibitor information, core values, logistics information, sture information.
 Development of this dashboard is done through in the folder `apps/complete_registration`.
 Follow the instructions in the folder for starting the local React project.
 When running the React project, it will use `localhost:3000` as the URL for the backend, so you need to have AIS running in the background.
 The dashboard will be served the user `dashboard@armada.nu` in development mode, meaning you need to make sure this company contact exists.
 If you are e.g. doing final registration development, you need to make sure the company which this email belongs to is an exhibitor.

-#### Deployment of dashboard
+### Deployment

 The dashboard is currently not being built in the automatic pipeline, meaning you need to build it yourself when deploying (TODO: add this to the automatic pipeline).
 Therefore, you need to run `pnpm build` in the `apps/complete_registration` folder before merging into production.

-## Accessing the local server

-After setting up the AIS with Docker, you can access it in a web browser with the address `localhost:3000`

 ## Common issues